← Environmental Law Center← Centro de Derecho Ambiental

 Sincerely,

 Lic.
-José Joaquín Barahona Vargas AGRARIAN AND ENVIRONMENTAL ATTORNEY xcv cc: Consejo Municipal de Talamanca Mrs. Virginia Quirós de Andrés - Governor of the Province of Limón P.S: It is taken for granted that the areas of the Cahuita National Park and the Gandoca - Manzanillo National Wildlife Refuge are not under Municipal administration.
+José Joaquín Barahona Vargas AGRARIAN AND ENVIRONMENTAL PROSECUTOR xcv cc: Municipal Council of Talamanca Mrs. Virginia Quirós de Andrés - Governor of the Province of Limón P.S: It is taken for granted that the areas of Cahuita National Park and the Gandoca - Manzanillo National Wildlife Refuge are not under Municipal administration.

 Article 73 of Law 6043.